MALIGNANT MELANOMA & SSD

 We use our legal skills to help you through the Social Security appeal process.
 It is our goal to win your case.
 But, it also our goal to make the appeal process easier for you.

 How much is the attorney fee?
-The attorney fee is whatever is less between 25% of your back benefit and the fee cap of $7200.
-This is best understood through an example.
+The attorney fee is whatever is less between 25% of your back benefit and the fee cap of $9200.
+You can understand this through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more here about what it will cost.
+Find out what it will cost.

 WE OFFER A FREE REVIEW OF YOUR SSD BENEFITS

-If you need help filing for SSDI and SSI benefits due to malignant melanoma, then reach out to Cannon Disability Law.
-Taking the first step by calling us.
+If you need help filing for SSDI and SSI benefits due to malignant melanoma, then call our law firm.
+Take the first step by calling us.
 All you need to do is reach out to our legal team.

 Additionally, we offer a free review of your case.
 What that means is that you can call us and explain your situation.
 At that point, we will look at the merits of your case for free.
 Also, we will let you know what your chances are in terms of winning benefits.
 We do not charge you for our review of your case.
 In the past 30 years, we have won over $100 million in SSDI and SSI benefits for our clients.
 We are experts at what we do and we will put our knowledge to work for you.
 Hire us to be your Social Security legal team.